 The ancients were travellers and mariners - much more than is commonly thought.
 Megalithic culture extended from Portugal to southern Scandinavia and these people were capable sailors and internationally connected, at least during summer months, West Penwith being a key node and stopover place in this maritime network - as also were the Isles of Scilly, useful when sailing from Brittany or the English Channel to Ireland.

 Ancient site alignments connecting the two thus make a lot of sense.
-The people of Penwith and Scilly were related, if not by origin, then certainly by intermarriage.
-And they were connected geomantically, sharing the same localised culture.
+The people of Penwith and Scilly were related by origin and by intermarriage.
+And they were connected, sharing a similar localised culture.

 The Islands of the Dead